-Every second, you hear sounds, embedding them into your mind.
-Yet when these sounds are uncontrolled, they can turn into polluted sounds full of reverberations and explosions .
+"Every second, you hear sounds, embedding them into your mind.
+Yet when these sounds are uncontrolled, they can turn into a polluted environment full of reverberation and explosions .
 Acoustics is an important issue that determines the quality of the sounds we take in.
-It is usually not addressed properly from the outset, and the resulting problems can be solved by custom designs that are time and resource consuming or it is usually left unsolved.
-In our search for quality, we bring a solution to the issueof acoustic clarity with our panels: choosing fromperforations, meterials and surface textures as well as three dimensional options, you can reach acoustically and aesthetically pleasing environments.
-The forms Mikodam offers are shaped with acoustic calculations and aesthetic requirements.
-The isolators located between the rails and the walls stop the vibrations from spreading and prevent undesired resonances.
+It is usually not addressed properly from the outset, and the resulting problems can be solved by custom designs that are time and resource consuming; however, it is usually left unresolved.
+In our search for quality, we bring a solution to the issue of acoustic clarity with our panels: choosing from perforation configurations, materials and surface textures as well as three dimensional options, you can build acoustically and aesthetically pleasing environments.
+The forms Mikodam offers are shaped with acoustic calculations and aesthetic requirements in mind.
+The isolators located between the rails and the walls stop vibrations from spreading and prevent undesired resonances.

-Sound, depending on the variables, is treated in three ways: reflection, scattering and absorption.
-In cases where the space is large, but the source is natural or limited the sound needs to be reflected to reach all spots in the space.
-The sounds that reflect from different surfaces might reach the listener in different intervals.
-In order to eliminate the undesired effects, the sound needs to be treated with both absorption and scattering.
+Depending on the variables sound is treated in three ways: reflection, scattering or absorption.
+In cases where the space is large, but the source is natural or limited, the sound needs to be reflected to reach all spots in the space.
+The sounds that reflect from different surfaces might reach the listener at different intervals.
+In order to eliminate these undesired effects, the sound needs to be treated with both absorption and scattering.
 It is mandatory to eliminate the pollution caused by reflections in order to reach sound clarity.
 Undesired pollution is caused when a sound coming from a certain direction reflects after reaching the opposite end, and in such a case the sound should be absorbed.

-Reverberation time is the time that elapses between the point when the sound reflects from the surfaces in the room to the attenuation of the reflected sounds.
-It is directly proportional with the volume of the space while it is inversely proportional with the absorbing characteristics of the materials within the space.
-Mass is also an effective element; the weight of the panels decrease the vibrations, thus contributing to the acoustic quality.
+Reverberation time is the time that elapses between the point when the sound reflects from the surfaces in the room to the point where the listener hears the reflected sounds.
+It is directly proportional to the volume of the space, while it is inversely proportional to the absorbing characteristics of the materials within the space.
+Mass is also has an effect on reverberation: the weight of the panels decreases the vibration, thus contributing to the acoustic quality.

 ©2020 Mikodam.com - All Rights Reserved